stormpath/stormpath-documentation/source/auth_n.rst

 Step 5: Configure Your Attribute Mappings
 """""""""""""""""""""""""""""""""""""""""

 When a new Account logs in via SAML, the IdP sends along a number of SAML attributes.
 These attributes are mapped to Stormpath :ref:`Account attributes <ref-account>` (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
-In this step we will configure how these IdP SAML Attributes are mapped to Stormpath attributes.
+In this step you will configure how these IdP SAML Attributes are mapped to Stormpath attributes.

 5.1.
 Find the Existing SAML Attributes
 +++++++++++++++++++++++++++++++++++++++++++++